bbux-dev/datacraft/docs/source/examples.rst

 Notice for the LAT and LONG, fields that they are cast to floating point values, since by default all csv data is read in as a string.
 We define a CITY_FILE_CONFIG reference that holds the name of the datafile that contains the csv data values.
 The ``sample_rows`` configuration parameter will ensure that the cities are selected at random from our csv file, but are consistent across rows in the file.
+We also template the name of the datafile to use.
+This simplifies testing the spec by allowing us to specify different csv files to use for data population.
+The ``-v`` or ``--vars csv_file=filename.csv`` command line args must be specified in order for this value to be properly populated.

 The next thing that needs to be done is define the features field.
 This is a nested field that has two sub fields:
 ``geometry`` and ``properties``, which are also nested fields: